 - "Flying Monkey Snatches Magic Box!" — Not an attack; he was just announcing what he was seeing.

 - Subverted even during his debut episode, where he called "Elephant Thrusts Its Leg...!" but then delivered a punch when his opponent was anticipating a kick.
 (Since elephants are quadruped, their front legs correspond to arms, so the simile still works)

 Hak Foo: Elephant thrusts its leg! (floors Uncle with a punch) I meant fist.

-- During one episode set in space, when he discovers his momentum hampered by the lack of gravity, he adjusts his attack names accordingly.
+- During "Shanghai Moon", set in space, when he discovers his momentum hampered by the lack of gravity, he adjusts his attack names accordingly.
 "Tiger Prowls! ...through ... pudding...?" (slow motion punch)

 - When the dark Chi wizard Daolon Wong turned him into a Dark Chi Warrior, he also powered up his attack names accordingly — "Phoenix Flies To Moon!" and "Meteor Brings Mass Extinction!" during a jumping attack, for example.